salim114/laragotables/README.md

 php artisan key:generate # Generate new keys for Laravel

+Create datatables # named (laragotables)

-fimd and import (datatables.sql) file in laragotables directory
+find and import (datatables.sql) located in laragotables directory # to your (laragotables) datatables

 ```